Where do I start?

 The answer is, it's pretty much suitable anywhere!

-Please note: Like any product application, we always advise trying it on a discreet area of where you want to apply it, to ensure any coating such as paint or varnish is not removed with it
+Please note: Like any product application, we always advise trying it on a discreet area of where you want to apply it, to ensure any coating such as paint or varnish is not removed with it.

-We offer two different types of vinyl:
+We offer three different types of vinyl:

 Standard Vinyl -